Skilled Worker Change of Employment

 The core requirements for change of employment are set out in Appendix Skilled Worker of the Immigration Rules.

-The Home Office Skilled Worker caseworker guidance confirms when a change of employment application is mandatory.
+The Home Office Skilled Worker caseworker guidance also confirms when a change of employment application is mandatory.
 The key sections state that a worker must not start their new job until the application is approved, unless the change does not trigger a new application (e.g. a pay increase or promotion within the same SOC code).

 It sets out what constitutes a material change, how caseworkers should assess SOC code changes, and what evidence is required to show the new job meets all Skilled Worker criteria (salary, skill level, sponsor licence, etc.).